Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is migrating a web application to AWS.
-The application’s compute capacity is continually utilized throughout the year.
+The application's compute capacity is continually utilized throughout the year.
 Which of the below options offers the company the most cost-effective solution?

 - [ ] On-demand Instances.
 - [ ] Dedicated Hosts.